02-stutigupta/SpeakX-Data-Science-Assignment/README.md

 | 97.85 | 98.70 | 97.28 | 97.98 |

 ### Model Evaluation
-With the original data set , Random Forest and Logistic Regression have almost the same accuracy With the upscaled data, Logistics regression model provides the best accuracy of 97.85% on the testing data, which indicates that it is a very good predictor of churn.
+With the original data set, Random Forest and Logistic Regression have almost the same accuracy With the upscaled data, the Logistics regression model provides the best accuracy of 97.85% on the testing data, which indicates that it is a very good predictor of churn.

 ### Result
 According to our analysis, the most important factors related to churn are monthly charges, contract type, and internet service.
 Customers with high monthly charges and those with month-to-month contracts or no contracts are more likely to churn.

 ### Challenges :
-- Handling the imbalanced data ,which was solved eventually with the SMOOT-ENN technique
+- Handling the imbalanced data,which was solved eventually with the SMOOT-ENN technique
-- Understanding the ML models that can be used with the data as it contained both categorical variables and Numeric variables
+- Understanding the ML models that can be used with the data as it contains both categorical variables and Numeric variables

 ### Conclusion
 Our analysis recommends offering discounts to high monthly spenders and prioritizing retention efforts for customers with long contracts and high-speed internet.
 Leveraging a logistic regression model identifies at-risk customers, enabling targeted retention strategies.